blabla1337/skf-flask/skf/markdown/knowledge_base/204-knowledge_base--Keys_passwords_should_be_replaceable--.md

-All keys and passwords should be replacable
+All keys and passwords should be replaceable
 -------

 **Description:**